Cassianus, Johannes: De institutis coenobiorum.

 Thomas Arthur (fl.
 1856-1876), bookseller, London: sold book to William Euing.

-Free Church College Library, Glasgow (later Trinity College Library), founded 1856: oval embossed ownership stamp “Free Church College Library, Glasgow” on [*1] and on [*10]; Trinity College Library shelfmark “40/A3” in pencil on front pastedown; almost certainly presented to the College by William Euing.
+Free Church College Library, Glasgow (later Trinity College Library), founded 1856: presented to the College by William Euing, May 1872 (see GUL MS Euing 50); oval embossed ownership stamp “Free Church College Library, Glasgow” on π1 and on π10; Trinity College Library shelfmark “40/A3” in pencil on front pastedown.

 University of Glasgow: Trinity College Library placed on permanent deposit in University of Glasgow Library in 1974 by the General Assembly of the Church of Scotland.